 Books, materials, equipment, etc. issued to students are to be returned to the teacher who issued those articles.
 FINES WILL BE ASSESSED TO STUDENTS NOT RETURNING ISSUED MATERIALS.
-The teacher will give the student the fine slip or send it to the student in homeroom.
+The teacher will give the student the fine slip or send it to the student in their homeroom.
 A record of student fines may be reviewed on the Student and Parent Portals.
 Fines are to be paid in the Main Office.

-STUDENTS WITH OUTSTANDING FINES MAY NOT PARTICIPATE IN CO-CURRICULAR ACTIVITIES OR EVENTS, INCLUDING DANCES and PROMS.
-GRADUATING SENIORS WILL NOT RECEIVE THEIR CAPS AND GOWNS OR DIPLOMAS UNTIL ALL FINES ARE CLEARED.
+STUDENTS WITH OUTSTANDING FINES MAY NOT PARTICIPATE IN CO-CURRICULAR ACTIVITIES OR EVENTS.
+GRADUATING SENIORS WILL NOT RECEIVE THEIR DIPLOMAS OR CAPS AND GOWNS UNTIL ALL FINES ARE CLEARED.